TBleess/Website_New/pages/5_CensusACS/2020-fraud.md

  The decennial Census is the largest single non-defense activity conducted by the Federal Government.
  The Census Bureau provides resources and information to identify legitimate census data collection efforts and avoid census scams.
- The links below highlight ways to identify census scams and to protect your personal information
+ The links below highlight ways to identify census scams and to protect your personal information.

+### Types of Census Hoaxes
+[Beware of scammy census surveys] (https://www.consumeraffairs.com/news/beware-of-scammy-census-surveys-but-dont-ignore-the-real-ones-011215.html)

 ### Avoiding Phising Scams Online
  Phishing is a criminal act in which someone tries to get your information by pretending to be an entity that you trust.